-November 15, one day after my birthday Mom and I gave our Yogi Surf Crossing a premier display at the Encinitas Community Center.
-It was a fantastic turnout with fans from high school and the customers from grocery store (where I worked for 24 years).
-Yes I am a late starter in the art world and I can now appreciate the hard work and long hours it takes to be involved in an Art Show.
-The rewards out weight the many weeks of preparation.
-The T-shirts a great success with a support team that shared their ideas and thoughts on extending the popularity of YSC.
+November 15, Mom and I gave our Yogi Surf Crossing is a premier display at the Encinitas Community Center.
+It was a fantastic turnout with fans from high school and the customers from the grocery store (where I worked for 24 years).
+I am a late starter in the art world, and I can now appreciate the hard work and long hours it takes to be involved in an Art Show.
+The rewards outweigh the many weeks of preparation.
+The T-shirts were a great success with a support team that shared their ideas and thoughts on extending the popularity of YSC.

 I am not sure how to edit a precvious post, so I will add it here.
 A few thoughts before moving on to an wonderful turn-out I had November 15th, 2014 (one day after my 60th birthday!) selling Yogi Surf Crossing at the Holiday Bazaar in Encinitas.

 |Ocean Dancer sitting on Hard Red clay, this is the mold.|

 |Silicone Painted on in four layers|

 Working with Brandon Roy at the California Academy of Sculpture in Fallbrook, California has been such a forfilling experience.
 He is a kind generous instructor, that shares all his knowledge in a soft spoken tone with patience like a Grandfather.
 Helen Wilson, is instructing, this semester at Palomar college, which has been a teaching experience for me, as I help the first semester students learn the many steps in creating their “Mask”.